 The results of the HIIT study?

-HIIT participants lost up to 7.3lbs and the steady state exercisers gained up to 2.7lbs.
-Additionally, HIIT participants saw a significant reduction in overall body fat as well as subcutaneous abdominal fat – that is the fat just beneath your skin.
+HIIT participants lost up to 7.3lbs, and the steady state exercisers gained up to 2.7lbs.
+Additionally, high intensity interval training participants saw a significant reduction in overall body fat as well as subcutaneous abdominal fat (that is the fat just beneath your skin)!

 Other key benefits of HIIT